24 Delicious Books About Food to Devour in 2024

 Historical Fiction Books About Food

 I don’t even know where to begin with this unique contemporary fiction story.
-Elizabeth Zott is a chemist in the 50s when women were expected to know their place in society — their place being the kitchen and the home.
+Elizabeth Zott is a chemist in the 50s when women were expected to know their place in society- the kitchen and the home.
+I did not know what to expect when the book started and I never could have guessed where the story would take me.

 Elizabeth struggles to be taken seriously in her field and as a single mother, in this amazing book.
 So when an offer to host a cooking show for women is put in her path, she reluctantly takes it.

-She uses her no-nonsense attitude and chemistry principles to teach the women in America to not only cook but to follow their dreams outside of the home.
+She uses her no-nonsense attitude and chemistry principles to teach the women in America how to cook and follow their dreams outside of the home.

 Zott is a quirky character like Eleanor Oliphant with a charming daughter and a dog whose inner monologue is as quirky as hers.
-An absolutely wonderful book about motherhood!
-You can also find this book on our list of Books Like The Love Hypothesis as well.
+This is also an absolutely wonderful book about motherhood!

 This story about a baker trying to feed her village during WWII was interesting.
 The plot was intriguing but the story didn’t manage to tug on my heartstrings in the way of say, The Nightengale.